• HOME

 For your best chance at saving money on flights, search for flights outside of the summer months and school holidays, when families descend on the city to explore San Diego’s best family-friendly experiences.

-Whether you’re on a day trip to San Diego from elsewhere in California or visiting the city as part of a longer road trip, once you’re in San Diego, you’ll likely need to rent a car to get around.
+Whether you’re on a day trip to San Diego from elsewhere in California or visiting the city as part of a southern California road trip, once you’re in San Diego, you’ll likely need to rent a car to get around.

 Paid lots are easily accessible in neighborhoods with heavier traffic.
 But you really should have no trouble finding street parking, even at the beach, as long as you’re patient and willing to search a bit for a walkable spot.